mParticle/docs/src/pages/guides/data-master/data-planning/index.md

    ---

-2. [Activate](#step-2-activate-your-plan) your plan so it is ready to validate incoming data.
+2. [Activate](#step-2-activate-your-plan) your plan, so it is ready to validate incoming data.

 3. [Tag](#step-3-validate-incoming-data-with-your-plan) your incoming data so that it is validated against the plan.
 You'll need a developer to complete this step.
 4. [Monitor](#step-4-monitor-your-plan) your event stream to measure and continuously improve the quality of your data.
-To monitor data, review violations reports, and then fix your implmentation or adjust your data plan.
+To monitor data, review violations reports, and then fix your implementation or adjust your data plan.
 5. [Update](#step-5-update-your-plan) your data plan as you learn more about the data you collect, or as it changes over time.
 You can also move plans from one environment to another.
 6. [Block](#step-6-block-unplanned-data-from-being-forwarded-to-downstream-systems) unplanned data from being stored in mParticle and forwarded to downstream systems.